Our Programs and Services

 To learn more about our Take It Outside program, click here.

-• Cultural awareness trainings and cultural safety practices are vital components in fostering understanding and respect for diverse cultures, including Indigenous communities.
-These trainings aim to enhance individuals' understanding of cultural differences, historical contexts, and the impacts of colonization and systemic discrimination on Indigenous peoples and their communities.
+• Cultural awareness and cultural safety practices are vital components in fostering understanding and respect for diverse cultures, including Indigenous communities.
+These workshops aim to enhance individuals' understanding of cultural differences, historical contexts, and the impacts of colonization and systemic discrimination on Indigenous peoples and their communities.

 To learn more about about our Cultural Awareness Trainings, click here.